 If you pulled it out and let the fear overcome you, you were too far down to recover, and you lost money.
 But if you stayed in there, nothing happened.
 Tony tells a story here about his friend who manages a hedge fund.
 The places where billionaires invest their money have so much money, and they’re in charge of investing other people’s money.

 Tony was talking in the book that up to 40 percent of people said they would never invest again.
 They thought it was too risky.
 What’s fascinating is that 60 percent of those were millennials.

 4. Good analyzer

 Warren Buffett says the point of market forecasters, who try and predict what the analytics are doing.
 Then in two months, it’s going to be up.
-So we’re going to sell it short or sell it long or whatever.
+So we’re going to sell it short or long or whatever.
 He says the point of those people is to make fortunetellers look good because they’re so bad.
 You can’t time the market; even the best can’t do it.
 There’s no way to time the market.

 - Analyze the market and try to predict wisely.

-- Keep patience and don’t give up.
+- Keep patience, and don’t give up.

 With inflation, inflation goes up, and your cash value goes down.
 So one of the riskiest things you can do is be out of the market.
-If you were out of the ten best trading days of the market, you missed any one of those ten days.
+If you were out of the ten best trading days of the market, you missed any of those ten days.
 Your returns were down to 4.5 percent.
 The average returns on stock markets are around eight percent.

 If you are out 20 days, we’re down to two percent.
 So when people try and time the market to make it perfect and try and get in the stocks and outsmart the system, it can be done.